 Specifically, Jarmusch’s intercommunal tracks and pans, as well as his interest in external persona and theatrics as a viable, pliable prism for understanding the fluid human self reveal the Renoirian Grand Illusion as a cascading progenitor here.
 But that film’s diametric opposite, Bresson’s insular A Man Escaped – where physical space is an expression of the internal soul – isn’t far from view either (especially in the emphasis on doing rather than thinking and the surfeit of tickling pasts inscribed in the walls of the prison cell).
 Down By Law is cinematically literate then, but its attitude toward its inspirations is not to view them as chains weighing it down but gaseous ghosts floating above it, energizing it, embodying it for a moment only to be traded out improvisation-ally in a from-the-hip, run-and-gun, don’t-look-back (Pannebaker’s mitts are all over the piece too) film aware that the greatest way to pay homage to inspiration is to refuse to be destroyed by it.

-Subversiveness abounds, from the way the black-and-white visual aesthetic feigns austerity and detachment but instead creates a flickering existential funk around us, counterpoising the chilliness with a hothouse of steamy human movement always threatening for control of the screen, teetering the film on edge.
+Subversiveness abounds, from the way the black-and-white visual aesthetic feigns austerity and detachment but instead creates an existential funk around us, counterpoising the chilliness with a hothouse of steamy human movement always threatening for control of the screen, teetering the film on edge.
 The Tom Waits’ songs are similarly ambidextrous, bellowing, howling, and plunking like a soothsayer of the future, a siren beckoning the present, and a scribe of the past brandished as tempestuously as Neil Young’s vibrant, lacerating Weird West grunge caterwauls in Jarmusch’s later Dead Man.
 The multifaceted, slantwise tone of the Waits music is perfect for the material: melancholic but trippy, sordid but earnest and disconcertingly sweet, morose and macabre but flippant and fun.
 Tones don’t so much contrast as swirl around in a black hole of insouciant charisma.